inquilabee/selenium-tabs/README.md

 - Check if the tab is alive (i.e. it has not been closed)
 - Switch to a tab
 - See/obtain page source, title and headings
+- inject JQuery and select elements
-- work on a specific tab (click elements, scroll and so on.)
+- work on a specific tab
+- click elements
+- scroll (up or down)
+- infinite scroll
+- CSS selection made easy
 - ... many more

 Action/activity on `Browser` object